 How is the Surgical Operation Performed?

-Performed under a general anaesthetic by an accredited Australian Medical Council (AMC) plastic surgeon, the procedure takes anything from one to three hours depending on the complexity.
+Performed under a general anesthetic by an accredited Australian Medical Council (AMC) plastic surgeon, the procedure takes anything from one to three hours depending on the complexity.
 Once surgery is finished, your incisions will be sewn up using dissolving sutures and a plaster splint will be applied, to be removed in 7 days.

 Are There any Risks of Complications?